bitrise-io/devcenter/_articles/faq/i-cant-see-my-github-organization-repository-on-the-add-new-app-page.md

 ---
-title: I can't see my GitHub organization / repository on the Add New App page
+title: Why can't I see my GitHub organization / repository on the Add New App page?
 menu:
   faq:
     weight: 8